ultraio/docs-blockchain/docs/products/nft-api/errors.md

 ### Network errors

-These are errors encountered while attempting to communicate with your GraphQL server, usually resulting in a 4xx or 5xx response status code (and no data).
+Network errors refer to problems encountered during communication with the GraphQL server, typically leading to a response status code in the 4xx or 5xx range, indicating an unsuccessful attempt and resulting in no data being returned.